Fear Street Super Chiller #2:

 The concept was solid, even if there wasn’t anything particularly impressive about it.
 What makes this story work is the rich cast of characters and meticulous plotting.

-The book opens with a prologue where Reva cuts her lip on a needle in her lipstick, then cuts back to two weeks earlier and slowly introduces the book’s large cast of character and laying the groundwork for it’s plot.
+The book opens with a prologue where Reva cuts her lip on a needle in her lipstick, then cuts back to two weeks earlier and slowly introduces the book’s large cast of characters and lays the groundwork for its plot.
 I’ve seen a lot of episodic TV shows use similar devices in their cold opens.
-In this case it’s Stine and his editors telling the reader: the slow build here is worth the wait.
+In this case, it’s Stine and his editors telling the reader: the slow build here is worth the wait.
 Some of Stine’s plots rely on a character or 2 making some wildly stupid decisions, but this one doesn’t.
 Overall I’d say this has my favorite pacing and plotting in any of my Fear Street/Goosebumps re-reads thus far.